Production Records

 Lifecycle

-A TTB record progresses through three statuses:
+A production record progresses through three statuses:

 | Status | What it means | What advances it |